Installation¶

 Clang 12.0 (including Apple’s Clang 12.0)

-Since FastChem just uses plain C++ without any external library,
+Since FastChem uses plain C++ without any external libraries,

-any compiler that supports the C++11 standard should be able to
+any compiler that supports the C++17 standard should be able to

 compile the code successfully.